What |

 See also Furniture entry above and ‘Something else to give away‘ below |

-Light globes- incandescent, compact fluorescent, downlight & fluorescent tubes |
+Light globes – incandescent, compact fluorescent, downlight & fluorescent tubes |

 Libraries in Glen Eira have collection boxes for fluorescent light globes and tubes.
-Stonnington Waste Transfer Station Monash Waste Transfer City of Whitehorse – see their website for dropoff points |
+Stonnington Waste Transfer Station Monash Recycling & Waste Centre City of Whitehorse – see their website for dropoff points |

-Recycled through CMA Ecocycle – see how in this brochure or similar organisations.
+Recycled through CMA Ecocycle or similar organisations.
 Note: Handle fluorescent globes with great care – they contain mercury which can be very harmful to health. |

 Makeup, toiletries, dinner sets, cutlery, pots & pans, toasters, kettles – all new and unused |